jphillips-09/Josh-Phillips-Take-Home-Tech-Assessment/README.md

 #### 3. What is the average time it takes to resolve a 311 service request?
 #### 4. Which types of 311 service complaints take the longest to resolve?
 #### 5. What percentage of 311 service requests remain unresolved or have no recorded close date?
-#### 6. What percentage of 311 service requests are likely duplicates or overlapping (i.e., similar complaints made in the same area within a short timeframe)?
+#### 6. What percentage of 311 service requests are likely duplicates or overlapping (i.e. similar complaints made in the same area within a short timeframe)?

 ## Sources
 Given my limited Python experience, I relied heavily on the guides below (amongst other sources) to learn how to ingest, clean and wrangle the data: